|

 of archives including letters, papers, books, periodicals, photographs,

-diaries and newspapers related to Norwegian-American life.
+diaries, and newspapers related to Norwegian-American life.
 Through later

 growth and careful organization the archives have become a treasure trove

 for scholars of immigration history.
+Jeff Sauve is currently serving as NAHA Interim Archivist.

 From